EU planning sustainable fuel target to cut airline emissions

 Those conditions include policy support for SAF development and avoiding anti-competitive effects, Gill said.

-Finland, France, the Netherlands, Spain and Sweden are among the EU states already considering their own binding targets.
+Finland, France, the Netherlands, Spain and Sweden are among European states already considering their own binding targets.

+The EU plan would also seek to make transport services carbon-neutral for journeys under 500 kms (310 miles), encouraging a shift from air to rail.

-Campaigners on Wednesday urged the EU to promote hydrogen produced from renewable energy over biofuels, which they said have in the past contributed to deforestation.
+Campaigners such as clean energy group Transport and Environment urged the EU to promote hydrogen produced with renewable energy over biofuels that can worsen deforestation.

-“Biofuels are not the solution,” said William Todts, executive director of NGO Transport & Environment.

-Some $108 billion in aviation aid during the coronavirus pandemic could have been used to boost production of green fuels, but the opportunity was largely missed, the International Energy Agency said in a report last month.

-The Commission also said zero-emission large aircraft should be market-ready by 2035 - a deadline Airbus has set itself to put a carbon-free plane into service.
+Brussels also wants zero-emission large aircraft to be market-ready by 2035, a deadline Airbus has set itself to put a carbon-free plane into service.

 Our Standards: The Thomson Reuters Trust Principles.